 }

 Miss that by one and the last row of every batch becomes a landmine.
 Arrow doesn’t throw when you read past a loaded window.
-It returns whatever is in the buffer at that offset.
-You get silently wrong sort order only at batch boundaries and only sometimes.
+It returns whatever is in the buffer at that offset, which gives you silently wrong sort order only at batch boundaries and only sometimes.

 One of the nastier failures was at exactly that boundary.
 The logic for fetching the next sort value in a loaded window was doing (indexInChunk + 1) % rowsPerLoad.
 That worked until the current row was the last row of the window.
-The modulo wrapped to zero and the reader looked at the first row of the window again instead of the real next row.
-That gave us out of order rows only at specific rowsPerLoad values.
+The modulo wrapped to zero and the reader looked at the first row of the window again instead of the real next row, which gave out of order results only at specific rowsPerLoad values.
 The fix was to simplify when the next element got pushed into the priority queue so that the update aligned naturally with next() and with batch reload boundaries.

 Rewinds had a similar vibe.
-The code path that reset reader state to the beginning looked simple.
-Clear counters.
-Reset pointers.
-But the sorted path maintained heap state that needed full reinitialization.
-Not partial reset.
+The code path that reset reader state to the beginning looked simple: clear counters, reset pointers.
+But the sorted path maintained heap state that needed full reinitialization, not partial reset.
 The local batch pointer and the global row counter served different purposes and had to reset independently.
-That bug showed up consistently in integration tests.
-It stayed invisible in unit tests because unit tests never exercise the rewind then read path under sorted merge conditions.
+That bug showed up consistently in integration tests but stayed invisible in unit tests because unit tests never exercise the rewind then read path under sorted merge conditions.

 Disabling Arrow’s null checks was a deliberate choice on this path.
 The reader explicitly sets: